tc39/notes/es7/2016-05/may-24.md

 BT: F# has tail call.
 You can deploy F# to windows store.
 There is an app insights tool that does telemetry, and that was impacted by F# apps.
 The solution was to say that you don't get stack traces for these tail call using apps.

-SG: Do people who put apps on the app store always opt for the telemetry?
+SYG: Do people who put apps on the app store always opt for the telemetry?
 Or is this thing just that exists?

 BT: We have sufficient evidence that telemetry is impacted by eliding frames.